Accessibility

 Full VPAT report

-For procurement teams and accessibility reviewers, our complete VPAT 2.5 (WCAG Edition) is available below.
+For procurement teams and accessibility reviewers, our complete VPAT 2.5 (WCAG Edition) covering the iOS app is available below.
 It documents conformance level and remarks for every WCAG 2.1 Level A and AA criterion.

 Questions?